spoilt-exile/extras-message-bus/README.md

         "additionalSubscriptions": [ //Make additional subscriptions to send on server;
             "TEST",
             "TEST2",
+        ],
+        "crossConnectionsOffer": [ //List of topics to offer cross connections to other peers;
+            "Cross.TEST3"
+        ],
+        "crossConnectionsDemand": [ //List of topics to demand for cross connections from other peers;
+            "Cross.TEST4"
         ]
     },
     "storage": { //Config for message storage and redelivery